silnrsi/fontdocs/README.md

 The design and functionality of the docs is intentionally basic.
 The visual appearance can be adjusted by modifying the HTML templates and CSS.

-Most of the documentation is by example, using some files from the [Charis SIL](https://software.sil.org/charis) project.
+Most of the documentation is by example, using some files from the [Charis SIL](https://software.sil.org/charis) and [Scheherazade New](https://software.sil.org/scheherazade/) projects.

 ## Requirements